dwyl/flutter-phoenix-channels-demo/README.md

 And we're done! 🎉
 We've successfully created a
-channel/room that users can join in.
+channel/room that people can join in.
 We will be able to do whatever we want and handle different events inside `lib/app_web/channels/room_channel.ex`